tanpeep/calc-all/README.md

+---
+title: 'calc-all'
+disqus: hackmd
+---

-# calc-all
+calc-all
+===

-A calculator that will help you calculate everything
+A calculator that will help you calculate everything.